ehwan/RustyParser/README.md

 ```

 ## Structures
-Define pattern, combine them, and parse the input string.
+Define pattern, combine them, and parse the input.

 RustyParser provides a set of basic parsers, combinators, and parser-generating functions.